mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 {% include image.html file="isitketo-screenshot.jpg" alt="Screenshot of Is It Keto broccoli article" max_width="800px" img_link=true class="img-border" fig_caption=fig_caption %}

 At [~73,000 monthly pageviews](/retrospectives/2019/09/#stats), Is It Keto is still relatively small, but its audience has grown by 30-50% every month this year.
-I believe the site's success results from its succinct, informative, and clear writing.
+I believe the site's success results from its succinct, clear writing.

 Throughout this guide, I'll share examples of the actual job postings, style guides, and email templates I used to hire and work with writers on Is It Keto.